Assistant Professor of Teaching, Department of Management

-Dr. Mollica is a full-time faculty member in the Management Department in the Fogelman College of Business and Economics.
-She has a Ph.D. in Business Administration from Penn State University.
-Dr. Mollica previously worked as a management consultant with The Centre Group and was the owner of Star Performance Consulting.
-Her professional work experience includes health care, management, marketing, and pharmaceutical sales.
+I am a full-time faculty member in the Management Department in the Fogelman College of Business and Economics.
+My Ph.D. in Business Administration is from from Penn State University.
+I have provided management consulting services and leadership training in for-profit and non-profit organizations.
+Prior to working in higher education, my professional work experience included health care management, marketing, and pharmaceutical sales.

 Teaching and Advising

 - I regularly teach Strategic Management, Organization and Management, and Human Resource Management.

 - I have also taught Compensation and Performance Appraisal, Critical Thinking in Management, Employee Relations, International Management, Leadership, Negotiation and Conflict Management, Organizational Behavior, and Strategic Human Capital Management.